 It is difficult to imagine Long Island without music.
-In fact, no matter how far you go in history, you cannot find a time when music was not a part of this island’s heritage.
+In fact, no matter how far you go in history, you cannot find a time when music was not a part of this island's heritage.
 The Long Island Music Hall of Fame currently works towards preserving the long-standing musical heritage of the island.
-Till date, this organization has inducted more than one hundred musicians and industry execs.
+To date, this organization has inducted more than one hundred musicians and industry execs.

 Steps to finding the right music school in Long Island